seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **DEMETRIUS**
 Oppose not Scythia to ambitious Rome.
 Alarbus goes to rest; and we survive
-To tremble under Titus’ threatening looks.
+To tremble under Titus' threatening looks.
 Then, madam, stand resolved, but hope withal
-The self-same gods that arm’d the Queen of Troy
+The self-same gods that arm'd the Queen of Troy
 With opportunity of sharp revenge
 Upon the Thracian tyrant in his tent,
-May favor Tamora, the Queen of Goths–
+May favor Tamora, the Queen of Goths--
-When Goths were Goths and Tamora was queen–
+When Goths were Goths and Tamora was queen--
 To quit the bloody wrongs upon her foes.

 *Re-enter LUCIUS, QUINTUS, MARTIUS and MUTIUS, with their swords bloody*

 **LUCIUS**
-See, lord and father, how we have perform’d
+See, lord and father, how we have perform'd
-Our Roman rites: Alarbus’ limbs are lopp’d,
+Our Roman rites: Alarbus' limbs are lopp'd,
 And entrails feed the sacrificing fire,
 Whose smoke, like incense, doth perfume the sky.
 Remaineth nought, but to inter our brethren,
-And with loud ’larums welcome them to Rome.
+And with loud 'larums welcome them to Rome.

 **TITUS ANDRONICUS**
 Let it be so; and let Andronicus